google-deepmind/mujoco/doc/overview.rst

 interpreted as MKS, then forces and torques are in Newton and Newton-Meter, respectively.

-**Angles:** Although angles can be specified using degrees in MJCF (and indeed degrees are the :ref:`default <compiler>`), internally all angles are `Radians <https://en.wikipedia.org/wiki/Radian>`__.
-So e.g., if we are using MKS, angular velocities reported by :ref:`gyroscopes<sensor-gyro>` would be in rad/s while stiffness of hinge joints would be in Nm/rad.
+**Angles:** Although angles can be specified using degrees in MJCF (and indeed degrees are the :ref:`default <compiler>`), all angular quantities :ref:`mjModel` and :ref:`mjData` are expressed in `radians <https://en.wikipedia.org/wiki/Radian>`__.
+So, for example, if we are using MKS, angular velocities reported by :ref:`gyroscopes<sensor-gyro>` would be in rad/s while stiffness of hinge joints would be in Nm/rad.

 .. _SurprisingCollisions: